Consulting with CTE

 - Effectiveness: CTE support for faculty and TAs works well when individuals seek it out for themselves.
 It also is effective when chairs/deans encourage teachers to seek consultation, and they combine this with encouragement and latitude for teachers to make decisions and try new things.

 - Time: It takes time to make noticeable changes in one's teaching.
 Research shows (Weimer, Inspired College Teaching, 2010, p.
-53), and Provost Pearson acknowledges, that when instructors make changes in their teaching (e.g., increase rigor, use new methods) they can experience a one or two-semester dip in student ratings.
+53), and former-Provost, Ralph Pearson, acknowledged that when instructors made changes in their teaching (e.g., increase rigor, use new methods) they experienced a one or two-semester dip in student ratings.
 It takes a while to implement new methods effectively.
 Thorough peer review of teaching provides the necessary contextualization for P&T dossier evaluators to understand this process.
 (Not CTE).